Identify a real-world problem and create a functional solution with software engineering.

 Scroll for details.

 The group consisted of 6 Computer Science students.
-I designed, coded and handled project management responsibilities.
+I acted as product manager, ensuring we delivered a desirable, feasible and viable product.

 CV fraud is a serious problem in the UK, where as many as 1 in 3 CVs contain lies or exaggerations.
 Inflation of grades is very common and even inclusion of courses that were never finished.